aarighi/errors/Android-library.md

   * for BitBucket: `org.bitbucket.YourUsername`
   * for GitLab: `com.gitlab.YourUsername`

+* Check that `gradlew` and `gradlew.bat` exist in your root directory.
+If not, run `gradle wrapper` to generate them.

 then push changes and test the build as explained in the [Troubleshooting](https://jitpack.io/docs/BUILDING/#troubleshooting) section of the Docs
 (for short: visit https://jitpack.io/com/github/User/Repo/Tag/build.log)